odk-x/docs/src/services-using.rst

    .. note::

-     Use the web tab in the ODK-X Application Designer to generate QR codes.
+     Use the :ref:`QR Code Generator <app-designer-overview-qr>` tab in the ODK-X Application Designer to generate QR codes.

 .. _services-using-sync: